The Vermont Statutes Online

 § 13-305.
 Meetings

-(a) As soon as possible after the election of the Chairman and Vice Chairman, the Council shall fix the time and place of its regular meetings and such meetings shall be held at least twice a month.
+(a) As soon as possible after the election of the Chair and Vice Chair, the Council shall fix the time and place of its regular meetings, and such meetings shall be held at least twice a month.

 (b) The Council shall determine its own rules and order of business.